Bensonson/Image-navigation-system-for-surgical-robots/README.md

 4. Follow the instructions in the terminal.
 You should be able to observe the movement in RViz, the window opened in Step 2.2.

 Please remember to replace the placeholders (e.g., 'your_path', 'entries_name', etc.) with your actual values before using these instructions.

+For detailed description of this project, please refer to the `Image-guided Robotic Navigation Final Report.pdf` file under the root directory.